coalesceio/External-Data-Package/README.md

 ### Initial Deployment

+When deployed for the first time into an environment the InferSchema node will execute the below stage with Enable Snowpipe config set to false and paremeter loadType is empty

+* **Create table**
+* **Historical Full load-Using CopyInto**

+When deployed for the first time into an environment the InferSchema node will execute the below stage with Enable Snowpipe config set to false and paremeter loadType is set to Reload

+* **Truncate Target Table**
+* **Reload data-Copy Into Force**

-When deployed for the first time into an environment the InferSchema node will execute the below stage
+When deployed for the first time into an environment the InferSchema node will execute the below stage with Enable Snowpipe config set to true

-* **Infer and Create target table**
+* **Create table**
+* **Create Pipe**

 # External Tables